Menma2021/Minimax_presentation/README.md

 ## Notes
 - Large board sizes or depths beyond 4 can make visualization difficult and long
+- Board images will be saved in `board_images` folder
+- Graphs will be saved directly in the repository folder
+- There are some additional folders with some images from the presentation (or at least with images that where planned to be used in there)

 ## License
 This project is licensed under the MIT License